vertigo-z/allroads/README.md

   - enable LLM interaction with allroads
   - AIs will be able to join organizations
   - assign tasks to agents and view outcomes
+  - agents can be assigned "leader" role and manage a human team

 ### compiling:
 ```